 Some benches come with back support (like a shower chair) while others do not—plastic benches are usually more affordable, and wooden ones are usually more expensive.
 You can order transfer benches online for around $100, although price can vary depending on the material.
 Look on CVS, Walmart, and Carewell online stores to find reputable brands like Maddak, which sells a few options with adjustable height and even pivot seats to make transferring easier.
 You can also go to your local Lowe’s and pick up the Drive transfer bench for about $80.

-Walk-in tubs are costly, with prices starting at $2,000–$10,000 before installation, but they can help you stay safer and more independent in the bathroom.
+If you are wondering how much is a walk-in tub, prices start at $2,000–$10,000 before installation.
+While walk-in tubs are costly, they can help you stay safer and more independent in the bathroom.
 Before you purchase a walk-in tub, consider alternative options if they are appropriate.
 A transfer bench can serve as a more affordable solution, especially for short-term use.
 You can also opt for a conversion kit, which can turn your existing tub into a walk-in for a fraction of the price, but it doesn’t add jets or other therapeutics.

 If a walk-in or wheelchair accessible tub is the best solution for you, there may be ways to find coverage or funding.
 Always start by asking your insurance provider, although coverage is rare.
 Next, check for local funding or programs using NCOA’s BenefitsCheckUp.
 And finally, save by looking for deals, discounts, financing opportunities, or price matching.
 You can also list your walk-in tub as a tax deduction during tax season.